google-deepmind/mujoco/doc/computation.rst

 properties of quaternions, differentiation with respect to :math:`q` produces vectors of size :math:`n_V` rather than :math:`n_Q`.

-Among other applications, equality constraints can be used to create "loop joints", i.e. joints that cannot be modeled via the kinematic tree.
+Among other applications, equality constraints can be used to create "loop joints", i.e., joints that cannot be modeled via the kinematic tree.
 Gaming engines represent all joints in this way.
 The same can be done in MuJoCo but is not recommended - because it leads to both slower and less accurate simulation, effectively turning MuJoCo into a gaming engine.
 The only reason to represent joints with equality constraints would be to model soft joints - which can be done